hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-deploy-examples/3-run-script.md

   - Docker Installation Guide
 ---

-# Docker Installation Guide - Part 2 - Run Script
+# Docker Installation Guide - Running a Script

 ## Simple PMM Example

-Let's run the `simple_pmm_example.py` script.
+Let's run the `simple_pmm_example_config.py` script.
 This script creates orders for the **ETH-USDT** pair in paper trading mode.
 Here’s how to start the script in the Hummingbot terminal:

 ```
-start --script simple_pmm_example.py
+start --script simple_pmm_example_config.py
 ```

 When you use the `--script` command and press <kbd>SPACE</kbd> Hummingbot will display available scripts in the scripts folder, as shown below.